marklogic/marklogic-kubernetes/README.md

 ### Enable HAProxy

 The HAProxy Load Balancer is disabled by default.
-To enable the HAProxy, provide the config the following in your values file for your Chart installation:
+To enable the HAProxy, provide the following config in your values file for your Chart installation:
 ```
 haproxy:
   enabled: true